Understanding JavaScript Async by Hacking Dropbox

 However, what we really want, instead, will require indefinitely.

-To do that, we will need our only other friend: setInterval.
+To do that, we will need our only other friend: setInterval

 setInterval

-setInterval allows us to execute a callback function at a specified interval.
-Thus, we can indefinitely execute clickBoxes.
-The second parameter allows us to specify just which interval at which the function should execute.
+allows us to execute a callback function at a specified interval.
+Thus, we can indefinitely execute clickBoxes

 setInterval(clickBoxes, 1000); // every second, run `clickBoxes`